JeremyOT/Toto/README.md

 To send an event use `EventManager.instance().send('eventname', args)`.
 EventManager uses python's `cPickle` module for serialization so you can pass anything cPickle can handle as `args`.

-To receive an event, you must register a handler with `EventManager.instance().register_handler('eventname', handler)`.
+To receive an event, you must register a handler with `TotoHandler.register_event_handler('eventname', handler)`.
 `handler` is a function that takes one parameters and will be called with `args` when the `EventManager` sends an event with 'eventname'.
 Toto's events were primarily designed to be combined with tornado's support for non-blocking requests.
 See the "chat" template for an example.